dcigic92/pp4-top-destinations/README.md

 ## User experience

 ### Project goals
-- Project goal was inspire and encourage travel by showcasing the beauty and uniqueness of different locations.
+- Project goal was to inspire and encourage travel by showcasing the beauty and uniqueness of different locations.

 ### User stories